 The truth is, no one in my family needs 37 gifts.
 Our solution was to draw names.
 Now each person buys just ONE gift.
 Some buy gifts for children and spouses and some don’t.
 We also gave up exchanging birthday gifts, unless we find something that’s just perfect.

 Someone has to take the initiative and suggest a change in holiday traditions.
 Talk to your friends and family about gift-giving and see if they agree it’s time for a change.
 Most will be relieved and consider the time saved an even more valuable gift.
-Maybe you should give up exchanging gifts or set a dollar limit.
+Consider alternatives to buying Christmas presents, or at least setting a spending limit.

 “It’s all about time, money and energy,” says Stefanie O’Connell, founder of the personal finance blog The Broke and Beautiful Life.
 “I think that the gift-giving process is a toll on all three of those things.”